 What Kind of Co-Ownership Does The Dotoli Group and Pacaso Offer?

 The structure of Pacaso is unique compared to the above-mentioned co-ownership options.
-Pacaso allows for up to eight owners to share a 1/8 ownership stake in the LLC, and the LLC is named the owner on the deed.
-You own 1/8 to 1/2 of your property, with maintenance, management, and day-to-day expenses are taken care of by the LLC.
-Because Pacaso restricts the number of shares per home to eight, you and just seven other owners will have access to it (only one owner will live in the house at a time, of course).
+Pacaso allows for up to eight owners to share a 1/8 ownership stake in the LLC.
+The LLC is named the owner on the deed.
+You own 1/8 to 1/2 of your property, with maintenance, management.
+The day-to-day expenses are taken care of by the LLC.
+Because Pacaso restricts the number of shares per home to eight.
+You and just seven other owners will have access to it (only one owner will live in the house at a time, of course).
 In addition, Pacaso homes are exclusively dedicated for the use of owners and their visitors.

 What Is The Difference Between Pacaso Co-Ownership And a Timeshare?

 One of the most significant distinctions between Pacaso and a timeshare is what you own.
 You own a genuine property asset with Pacaso.
 Your share is real property, not simply a block of time.
-And because it’s a real estate asset, its value will fluctuate with the market, allowing you to profit from any equity earned over time.
+And because it’s a real estate asset, its value will fluctuate with the market.
+They allowing you to profit from any equity earned over time.
 A timeshare, in essence, is a rental property.
 You typically own the right to use the facility for a set period rather than the property itself.
-That’s why you can’t usually get a conventional house loan to buy a timeshare — there’s no “home” as collateral, just time.
+That’s why you can’t usually get a conventional house loan to buy a timeshare.
+There’s no “home” as collateral, just time.
 Personal loans and home equity loans are used to pay for a timeshare.
-Because a timeshare isn’t a real estate asset, the value will most likely depreciate over time, much like a new automobile’s value deteriorates as soon as it leaves the dealership.
+Because a timeshare isn’t a real estate asset.
+The value will most likely depreciate over time, much like a new automobile’s value deteriorates as soon as it leaves the dealership.

 If you are interested in owning luxury vacation rentals for a fraction of the costs, this is your opportunity to learn how it all works!
 Contact us today by calling 954.799.6403 or email Info@DotoliGroup.com to discuss the features and benefits of co-ownership through DOTOLI & Pacaso.